surryjm/coffee-shop/documents/SEO.md

 ## Ideal SEO implementation
 * SEO planning: What do we want to highlight?
 Who are our customers and what are their goals?
 * Use a keyword research tool.
 What search terms are used to find us?
-* Set up keywords in headers and optimze meta descriptions.
+* Set up keywords in headers and optimize meta descriptions.
 * Set up Google Analytics account for site and review on a regular basis.
 See what users are clicking on or avoiding.
 * Set up a heat map to trace where users move their mouse on the page.